sruthiboda/CampusXchange_project/README (1).md

-# NITian ReStore
+# CampusXchange

-NITian ReStore is the ultimate platform born out of a college hackathon project, transforming student sales within campus boundaries.
+CampusXchange is the ultimate platform born out of a college hackathon project, transforming student sales within campus boundaries.
 It's where students can list their items for sale, negotiate prices through bids, and enjoy a seamless selling experience.

 ## Features